operasoftware/devopera/articles/_posts/2015-09-23-installable-web-apps.md

-In Opera, the icon will be fetched from the manifest (if there is one), regardless of http/https status. if there is no manifest, the first favicon or a fallback icon is used.
+In Opera, the icon will be fetched from the manifest (if there is one), regardless of HTTP/HTTPS status. if there is no manifest, the first favicon or alternatively, a generic fallback icon is used.

 ### Defining the name

-If your app is hosted on HTTPS, the manifest is parsed and the `short_name` is displayed on the Android Home screen.
+If your app is hosted on HTTPS, the manifest is parsed and the `name` is displayed on the Android home screen.
 Keep it short — a truncated name isn’t a good user experience, and doesn't look very professional.

 If your app has a manifest but is hosted on HTTP, the HTML `title` is used.
 This behaviour will change in a subsequent release of Opera for Android.